bankofcanada/TutorialsEcon.jl/US_SW07/main.md

 sim_u = simulate(m, exog, p; fctype=fcslope, anticipate=false);
 ```

-we can take a look again at the responses of the observed variables to these
+We can take a look again at the responses of the observed variables to these
 shocks.

 ```@repl sw07